List of Monkey Dust characters: The Paedofinder General

 Inspired by the film Witchfinder General.
 An ominous, imposing character who executes innocent people whom he accuses of being child molesters on dubious evidence, parodying the hysterical waves of moral panic over the issue of paedophilia that swept Britain at the time (largely driven by the tabloid media), leading to certain individuals being demonised for little or no reason.
 Examples include a quiz show host seeking the correct answer of "P.D.
-James", a public swimming pool attendant whose Speedo trunks are mis-read as "Peedo", and the cast of a production of Fiddler On The Roof because of the dubious innuendo of the title.
+James", a public swimming pool attendant whose Speedo trunks are misread as "Peedo", and the cast of a production of Fiddler On The Roof because of the dubious innuendo of the title.
 When executing suspected paedophiles, he will cite justification with the likes of, "By the powers invested in me by a text vote on Sky News...", "by a bloke I met down the pub, who knew for definite...", or "By prurient wishful thinking...
 I proclaim you guilty of paedophilia!"
 He has no qualms with executing anyone, even killing the children of a suspect because "Most victims of abuse grow up to abuse others.
 It's like werewolves."
-He is seen looking at and actually preparing to download online child pornography himself, but claims that it's "for research".
+He is seen looking at and actually preparing to download online child pornography himself, but claims that it is "for research".
 The Paedofinder General appeared in a few skits in the first episode of series two and returned as a regular character in series three.
 In the third series, the Paedofinder General has a musical number, singing along with some of his cohorts.
 The song is "Fire" by The Crazy World of Arthur Brown (albeit with slightly changed lyrics).

 Mail-order bride man

 A grotesquely fat middle-aged man with a quiff, sideburns, poor personal hygiene and a penchant for Andy McNab books and REO Speedwagon, greets his Thai mail-order bride who turns out to be beautiful, intelligent, adoring of him and completely impervious to his disgusting lifestyle.
 Each episode, when he expects sex and she declines because she wants their love to grow stronger by waiting, he kicks her out.

 In his final appearance, the man orders a mail order bride that is clearly a man.
-But despite the bad looks, rude attitude and general nastiness of the mail order bride, the man is happy because his bride offers him a 'bunk up', even though it cost him £50.
+But despite the bad looks, rude attitude and general nastiness of the mail order bride, the man is happy because his bride offers him a "bunk up", even though it cost him £50.